-- Easy: Extremely simple test and takes just a single step.
+- Easy to perform: Extremely simple test and takes just a single step.
 Assay procedures performed at room temperature.

-- High Specificity: Test is highly specific for the detection of Mycoplasma agalactiae and Mycoplasma bovis in 1 hour.
-M. verecundum appears diffused red in 3 hours
+- High Specificity: Test is highly specific for the detection of Mycoplasma agalactiae an Mycoplasma bovis in 1 hour. verecundum appears diffused red in 3 hours

 - Versatility: Suitable for all Mycoplasma agar media

 Figure 2.
 Image of Mycoplasma species after the addition of the company’s Mycoplasma detection reagent

 References: Khan L et al. (2000) A chromogenic substrate for rapid detection of Mycoplasma agalactiae and Mycoplasma bovis Abstracts of the 13th IOM (International Organisation for Mycoplasmology) Congress, Japan, p26.